 In ancient Greece, the omphalos (meaning and related to “navel”) was a sacred stone in the temple of Apollo at Delphi, thought to mark the center of the earth.

-Omphalos, an ancient religious stone artifact, means “navel” in Greek.
-The legend goes that Zeus had two eagles fly across the world to meet at its center, or omphalos.
-The mythologies of many cultures consider the navel a primary component of creation myths.
+According to myth, the god Zeus had two eagles fly across the world to meet at its center, or omphalos.
+The mythologies of some other cultures feature the navel as a primary component in their creation myths.
+Omphaloskepsis (literally, looking at one’s navel in Greek) is “the contemplation of one’s navel as part of a mystical exercise.”

 What does navel-gazing mean?